Suzhou-Tongyuan/ObjectOriented.jl/docs/src/index.md

 Note that we support the community idea "do not do OOP in Julia".

-We make this [guide](./how-to-translate-oop-into-julia.md) to instruct users on how to translate OOP code into Julia, promising more concise, more extensible and more efficient code.
+We make this guide **[Translating OOP into Idiomatic Julia](./how-to-translate-oop-into-julia.md)** to instruct users on how to translate OOP code into Julia, promising more concise, more extensible and more efficient code.

-We even took the effort to design TyOOP as what it is now: the usage of OOP is confined to the code of committed OOP users, and through interface programming, this OOP code is interfaced with normal Julia to avoid the proliferation of inappropriate code outside.
+We even took the effort to design TyOOP as what it is now: the usage of OOP can be confined to the code of committed OOP users, and through interface programming, code of OOP exports APIs in normal Julia to avoid the proliferation of inappropriate code outside.

 ## OO type definition